mdwheele/yorm/README.md

-# YORM

-Yet Another ORM 🤷
+# Yet Another ORM 🤷

-> Going to be writing some more documentation but for now...

 YORM is a no-nonsense, super-simple and light-weight ORM built on top of [Knex](https://knexjs.org) and inspired by Laravel's [Eloquent ORM](https://laravel.com/docs/master/eloquent).